 Address: 7 Raffles Blvd, Level 3 Pan Pacific, Singapore 039595

 Source: Sofra Facebook

 Sofra, Turkish for dining table, is great for communal dining and sharing plates.
-You’ll find authentic Turkish food with various vegetarian options such as hummus, babaganoush, eggplant salad, musakka and pide.
-The Salad Plate consisting of Sofra salad, fried eggplant, chickpea hummus and vine leaves roll is a must-try with sesame bread.
+You’ll find authentic Turkish food with various vegetarian food options such as hummus, babaganoush, eggplant salad, musakka and pide.
+The Salad Plate is vegetarian dish consisting of Sofra salad, fried eggplant, chickpea hummus and vine leaves roll is a must-try with sesame bread.
 End off on a sweet note with Turkish Rice Pudding or Baklava while sipping on Turkish tea.